aws-samples/amazon-bedrock-samples/rag-solutions/contextual-chatbot-using-knowledgebase-guardrails/README.md

 The data ingestion workflow uses LLMs to create embedding vectors that represent semantic meaning of texts.
 Embeddings are created for documents and user questions.
 The document embeddings are split into chunks and stored as indexes in a vector database.
 The text generation workflow then takes a question's embedding vector and uses it to retrieve the most similar document chunks based on vector similarity.
 It augments prompts with these relevant chunks to generate an answer using the LLM.
 For more details, refer to the Primer on Retrieval Augmented Generation, Embeddings, and Vector Databases section in [Preview – Connect Foundation Models to Your Company Data Sources with Agents for Amazon Bedrock](https://aws.amazon.com/blogs/aws/preview-connect-foundation-models-to-your-company-data-sources-with-agents-for-amazon-bedrock/).

-The following diagram illustrates the high-level RAG architecture.
+The following diagram illustrates the high-level RAG architecture with a Guardrail.

 </br><img src="images/architecture_1.jpg" alt="architecture1" width="800" align="center"/></br>